fceval/fceval_appendix/README.md

 This project shows evaluation results for fcc and fcd.

-The file "appendix.pdf" is the formal online appendix for the paper.
+The file "fceval_appendix.pdf" is the formal online appendix for the paper.